CarrieForle/CustomTranslationSilksong/docs/guide/load-fan-made-translation-without-exporting/README.md

 }
 ```

-Close and save.
-Start Silksong and see there is Indonesian.
+Save and close `metadata.json`.
+Start Silksong and see if there is Indonesian.

 If it works.
 It's great! ...However you could not edit the translation text because they're encrypted.
 You need to decrypt it to edit those text.